November (2004 film): Plot

+Cast

 Development

-The film's original script was written by Benjamin Brand, who had written and sold several unproduced screenplays to studios.
-Brand had served as an assistant to producer Danielle Renfrew on the film Groove (2000), which Greg Harrison had directed.
-Brand, Renfrew and Harrison were friends, and were living in their hometown of San Francisco developing separate projects at "mini-major" studios which, according to Renfrew, were "wallowing in development hell".
-Brand then read a newspaper story about a shooting during the robbery of a store, in which the robber had hidden the body of the proprietor behind the counter and then taken the proprietor's place at the counter as customers came in.
-Inspired by the story and its setting, as well as experiences in his own life (he had once been a teacher of photography at the Academy of the Arts), Brand wrote a screenplay and presented it to Renfrew and Harrison.
-They were both impressed; Harrison said it was "fascinating ... kind of an abstract exercise in narrative, which I thought was exciting and bold".
+The film's script was written by Benjamin Brand, who had written and sold several unproduced screenplays to studios.
+Brand had served as an assistant to producer Danielle Renfrew on the film Groove (2000), which was directed by Greg Harrison.
+Brand, Renfrew and Harrison were friends and living in their hometown of San Francisco developing separate projects at "Major film studios#Mini-majors" studios which, according to Renfrew, were "wallowing in development hell".
+Brand saw a news story about a store robbery in which the robber had hidden the body of the cashier behind the counter and then impersonated the cashier as customers came in.
+Drawing from this story as well as from experiences in his own life (he had previously taught photography at the Academy of Art), Brand wrote a screenplay and presented it to Renfrew and Harrison.
+Both were impressed, and Harrison said it was "fascinating ... kind of an abstract exercise in narrative, which I thought was exciting and bold".

 Brand and Harrison worked through several drafts of the script over the following six months.
-Harrison, who cited the "terrible, terrible" experience of coping with the death of a close friend as one of his personal inspirations for the film, focused their efforts on inserting a more profound element of emotion into the script; in his words they were "trying to express the subjective experience of trauma".
-Once they and Renfrew were satisfied with their work, the group began pitching the project to various production companies.
-Renfrew consciously chose to avoid taking the project to major Hollywood studios such as 20th Century Fox or Warner Bros.; instead, she opted for "smaller companies who were interested in doing something off of center".
+Harrison, who cited the death of a close friend as one of his personal inspirations for the film, focused on inserting more emotional elements into the script; in his words they were "trying to express the subjective experience of trauma".
+Once a draft was completed, the group began pitching the project to various production companies.
+Renfrew consciously chose to avoid taking the project to major Hollywood studios such as 20th Century Fox or Warner Bros. and instead opted for "smaller companies who were interested in doing something off of center".
 A breakthrough was achieved after a meeting with director Gary Winick, who had established a company in New York City called InDigEnt.
-The company specialised in backing low-budget films shot on digital video such as Personal Velocity (2002), Tadpole (2002) and Pieces of April (2003).
+The company specialized in backing low-budget films shot on digital video such as Personal Velocity (2002), Tadpole (2002) and Pieces of April (2003).
 Greg Harrison's debut film Groove had impressed executives at the company, and John Sloss of Cinetic Media said, "November is exactly the kind of sharp and invigorating material that has made InDigEnt what it is".